Free conveyancing quote, typically 40% less than estate agent referrals.Get instant quotes →

 First time buyer mortgages: what you need to know

-As a first time buyer in the UK, you have access to a wide range of mortgage products — including standard residential mortgages and government-backed schemes designed specifically to help people onto the property ladder.
-With the right advice, buying your first home is more achievable than you might think.
+As a first time buyer in the UK, you have access to a wide range of mortgage products, including standard residential mortgages and government-backed schemes.
+The minimum deposit is 5%, but saving 10% or more significantly improves your rates and monthly payments.

-As an independent mortgage broker, we have access to first time buyer deals from over 90 lenders, including high street banks, building societies, and specialist lenders.
-We will find the best deal for your specific circumstances, whether you're employed, self-employed, or buying through a shared ownership scheme.
+As an independent broker, we access first time buyer deals from 90+ lenders, including exclusive products not available on comparison sites.
+We find the right deal for your circumstances, whether employed, self-employed, or buying through a shared ownership scheme, and handle the whole application for you.

 First time buyer FAQs